KLOL: Partnership with KTMD

 On September 25, 2018, Entercom struck a new content deal with NBCUniversal Television Group station KTMD (Telemundo Channel 47).
 The TV station will provide news, weather and other content for KLOL programming.

 Online return of Rock 101

 On November 12, 2012, after eight years of absence, Rock 101 KLOL returned as an Internet radio format.
 The online-only version plays classic, progressive and some contemporary rock as well as blues-rock, often commercial-free.
 The Internet station is run by volunteers and uses a listener-supported business model.
 It is not owned by Audacy.

 The station has several syndicated shows as well as original programming.
 Classic station imaging is played and old clips of Stevens & Pruett's "Uncle Waldo" are aired on Friday mornings.
-Former "on air" personalities such as Jim Pruett, Dayna Steele and Scotty Phillips have contributed with sweepers and station drops, along with other material.
+Former "on air" personalities such as the late Jim Pruett, Dayna Steele and Scotty Phillips have contributed with sweepers and station drops, along with other material.